Akebia quinata: Etymology

+Akebi, its Japanese vernacular name, was originally written as け; it derives from "to open" (開ける, akeru) and "fruit" (実, mi), due to its fruit splitting open when ripe.

+The epithet quinata means 'divided into five' and is presumably a reference to its lobed leaves.

 Description

-Akebia quinata is a climbing evergreen shrub that grows to 10 m or more in height and has palmately compound leaves with five elliptic or obovate leaflets that are notched at the tip.
+Akebia quinata is a climbing evergreen vine that grows to 10 m or more in height and has palmately compound leaves with five elliptic or obovate leaflets that are notched at the tip.
 The woody stems are greyish-brown with lenticels.

 The flowers are clustered in racemes and are chocolate-scented, with three or four sepals.
 The fruits are sausage-shaped pods which contain edible pulp.
 The gelatinous placentation contains seeds surrounded with white pulp, that has a sweet flavor.

 Uses

 Culinary

-The fruit contains a sweet soft pulp resembling a white Dragon fruit, eaten primarily in Japan as a seasonal delicacy.
-The rind, with a slight bitter taste, is used as vegetable, e.g., stuffed with ground meat and deep-fried.
+The fruit contains a sweet soft pulp resembling a white dragon fruit, eaten primarily in Japan as a seasonal delicacy.
+The rind, with a slight bitter taste, is used as vegetable, stuffed with ground meat and deep-fried.

-Often eaten fresh, the Akebia fruit is best after it fully opens naturally on the vine. the seeds are very bitter and can even lead to throat irritation if chewed.
-They are discarded by means of "Spitting it out" or simply swallowing them whole.
+Often eaten fresh, the Akebia fruit is best after it fully opens naturally on the vine.
+The fruiting season is from September to October.
+The seeds are very bitter and can even lead to throat irritation if chewed.
+They are discarded by spitting out or simply swallowing them whole.
 The fruit can be processed into jams, jellies, drinks and even added to smoothies or ice-creams.